b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 `[r...]`  and `[c...]` syntax (e.g. `[(1, 2)...]` will give us `[1, 2]`).
 In the
 end we get the list of data frames as a result.

-Now, let's write a function to compute p-values (for now unadjusted) for data frames in a vector.
+OK, let's write a function to compute p-values (for now unadjusted) for data frames in a vector.

 ```jl